North Sydney Art Prize, Saturday 11th to Sunday 26th March 2017.

 Beauty and the Beast Tango, 2014, mechanical assemblage, 23x15x13cm

-This work will be on exhibition at The Deakin University Contemporary Small Sculpture Award from 30th October to 13th December 2014.
+On exhibition at The Deakin University Contemporary Sculpture Award 30th October to 13th December 2014.

 The assemblages in this exhibition are kinetic.
 On winding the work, shadows of figures move past the window blinds.
 The work was made for the Suburban Noir exhibition at the Museum of Sydney, curated by author and historian Peter Doyle, in response to a series of police forensic photographs of Greater Sydney from the 50′s and 60′s.
 Also participating in the exhibition were Vanessa Berry, Dallas Bray, Rhett Brewer, Charles Cooper, Theresa Darmody, Bruce Latimer, Michael Lewy, Frank Littler, Reg Mombassa, Peter O’Doherty, Ken Searle, Susannah Thorne and Anne Wallace.